veikkonyfors/blog/_posts/2022-11-04-kotlin-constructors.md

 As a C++ or Java developer, constructing a class wasn't a burden, as far as I can recall it.
 In Kotlin, though, there seems to be so many various ways in setting up a class.
 I was a bit confused to start with.
 But in the end one just has to pick up one's preferred way of constructing a class, best suiting to case in hand.

+Here's what I have come up to from all the possibilities.

 ## Primary constructor

 Most concise way to construct a class is with primary constructor.
 Like below